daniel78uk/nginx-ssl-mod-security/README.md

 ## Based on

-This Dockerfile bases on the centos Official Image.
+This Dockerfile is based on the Alpine Official Image.

 ## Cheat Sheet